Wrexham Cathedral

 The Cathedral Church of Our Lady of Sorrows, also known as St Mary's Cathedral or Wrexham Cathedral, is a Roman Catholic cathedral in Wrexham, Wales.
-It is the seat of the Bishop of Wrexham, and mother church of the Roman Catholic Diocese of Wrexham.
+It is the seat of the Bishop of Wrexham, and mother church of the Roman Catholic Diocese of Wrexham (founded in 1987).

 History

 The cathedral was originally built as a parish church in 1857.
 Its architect, Edward Welby Pugin, adopted a 14th-century Decorated Gothic style.
 The church replaced an earlier chapel, located in King Street, which by the 1850s was deemed insufficient for the growing congregation, and finance was provided by a local industrialist.
 Further additions to satisfy a still-growing congregation were made in the mid-20th century, in the form of the cloister and side chapel.

 The church was designated a pro-cathedral in 1898 upon the establishment of the Roman Catholic Diocese of Menevia.
 It was consecrated on 7 November 1907.

 The cathedral today

 Wrexham Cathedral is now a Grade II listed building.